 Sometimes Polycystic kidney disease can cause upper back pain near the kidneys or on the same side as that of the affected kidneys.

 Uremia can also lead to a feeling of nausea and can lead to frequent bouts of vomiting.
 This is also one of the early warning symptoms of kidney disease.

 Due to lower levels of oxygen-carrying RBCs and fluid retention in the lungs, it can lead to breathlessness.
 This is considered to be one of the early signs of kidney disease.

 The anemic condition causes an excessive feeling of cold and patients are known to report a feeling of chillness even during hot conditions.

 These are the symptoms you can monitor to early diagnose kidney disease.
 If you do not pay attention to the diagnosis of the kidney disease at the initial stage then it results in kidney failure too.

 Because once your kidney is damaged it will never be repaired again and you have to live with defected kidney.
 Hence take care of yourself and protect your important organs.

 The following tips may help to maintain your kidney in a healthy manner.

 Quick tips to maintain kidney health

-- Maintain your blood pressure in requiring a range – around 120/80
+- Maintain your blood pressure by requiring a range – of around 120/80

 - Avoid smoking and alcohol drinking